AuthX/componentless-utilities/README.md

 **Look out for standard components**

 This migration script assumes that all components are dynamic.
 As such, non-dynamic components will be turned into dynamic components.
 Keep a backup of your catalog to add them back easily.

+**Migrating Workspace**

+The migration script above is intended to be run locally so you can migrate catalog components and instances.
+A second script, `dynamic-component-workspace-migration.groovy` is provided which is for running in upper environments to migrate managed content.